jolaakso/plrb/README.md

 # Introduction

-This is a small Prolog DSL for Ruby.
-The Prolog implementation here is based on the one presented in (Paradigms of AI Programming)[https://github.com/norvig/paip-lisp/blob/main/docs/chapter11.md] by Peter Norvig.
+This is a rudimentary Prolog DSL for Ruby.
+The Prolog implementation here is based on the one presented in [Paradigms of AI Programming](https://github.com/norvig/paip-lisp/blob/main/docs/chapter11.md) by Peter Norvig.

 # Example usage